Now that it’s been properly linked to Zurs and Lech, St Anton is without doubt one of the world’s best resorts.

 Once you’ve got the measure of those, you can ski over to neighbouring Lech and Zurs where you’ll a greater proportion of confidence-boosting pistes.
 Only later on in the holiday, when you’re beginning to feel really salty, do you want to try out the runs down from Gampen and Kappall, immediately above the main resort.
 And when you’re really on form, set yourself against the reds off the Schindler Spitze.
 Over 1000m of vertical.
 Great, if you can handle it.
 If you can’t, it’s a mighty long and exhausting schlepp down.

 Oh boy – this is where it starts getting interesting.
-First of all, if you’ve come to experiment with off-piste skiing, then you’ll have a ball: especially if you sign up with the British ski school Piste to Powder.
-As its name suggests, it’s purpose-built for someone like you – and offers tuition and guiding for everyone from powder virgin to hairy-chested, steep-and-deepers.
+First of all, if you’ve come to experiment with off-piste skiing, then you’ll have a ball: especially if you sign up with New Generation or Piste to Powder: both schools are dab hands at guiding skiers through their first powder turns.

 And if all you want to do is ski fast and hard on bumps and piste, then you’ll find some scorchers here too: notably the reds off the Schindler Spitze, the World Cup Fang race course from Kappall into St Anton, and the run off the top of the Kappall chair down into the Mattun valley – it is almost always home to monstrous bumps.